(Updates to midday U.S. trading)

 By David Randall

-MSCI’s gauge of stocks across the globe shed 1.53% following broad losses in Europe and Asia.
+MSCI’s gauge of stocks across the globe gained 0.70% following broad advances in Europe and Asia.
+The index remains down about 8.5% for the year to date.